 In adult patients, the protocols led to decreased length of stay and lower perioperative complication rates without related increases in hospital admissions.
-While adult surgical patients have benefited from the use of recovery protocols, there have only been a few reports of ERAS protocols being applied to pediatric surgeries, and none in pediatric urology surgeries.
+While recovery protocols have helped adult surgical patients, only a few reports detail ERAS protocols being applied to pediatric surgeries, and none to pediatric urology surgeries.

-The study authors targeted patients under the age of 18 who had a urologic surgery that included a bowel anastomosis (bladder augmentation and/or continent ileo-vesicostomy).
-Study authors selected 16 adult ERAS protocols to define and implement in enrolled patients spanning the pre-operative, intra-operative and postoperative phases of care.
+The study authors initially targeted patients under the age of 18 who had a urologic surgery that included a bowel anastomosis (such as bladder augmentation or continent ileo-vesicostomy).
+They selected 16 adult ERAS protocols to define and implement with enrolled patients spanning the pre-operative, intra-operative and postoperative phases of care.

-The median protocol score in the ERAS protocol group was 12/16 versus the median protocol score 8/16 in the historical control group.
+In our pilot study, the median protocol score in the ERAS protocol group was 12/16 versus the median protocol score of 8/16 in the historical control group.

 Study authors found that the implementation of ERAS improved the consistency of care.
 The theories of ERAS appeared to drive improvements including maintenance of euvolemia by avoiding excess fluids, multimodal pain prevention and early feeding.

 Study authors found that ERAS is safe for pediatric patients who undergo reconstructive operations requiring bowel anastomosis.
-A multicentered study is underway to determine if the cost-effectiveness of postsurgical outcomes improves through the use of ERAS protocols.
+A multicenter study expanding inclusion criteria, procedures and protocols is underway.
+Authors will also study whether cost-effectiveness of postsurgical outcomes improves through the use of ERAS protocols.